 A Gaze That Liberates

-Central to Hammer’s work was her exploration of the gaze—how we look and who gets to look back.
+Central to Hammer’s work was her exploration of the gaze—who looks, who is looked at, and who gets to look back.
 In a world where the camera often serves as an instrument of domination, Hammer turned it into a tool of liberation.
 Her films, whether documenting queer desire or reimagining history, always asked: Who is watching?
 And how do we watch without taking?
 It’s the same question I constantly ask, a reminder that art must tread with care even as it disrupts.

 In Nitrate Kisses (1992), she juxtaposes archival footage of queer history with intimate scenes of lesbian couples, creating a dialogue between past and present, desire and erasure.
 The film doesn’t just show—it confronts, implicates, and mourns, emphasizes the importance of preserving these narratives.
 Hammer’s gaze was never passive; it was active, disruptive, and deeply empathetic.
 She understood that the act of looking is never neutral, and she wielded her camera as both a scalpel and a balm.

-As a queer filmmaker, her work feels like a map—an invitation to explore identity not as something fixed, but as something that evolves with every frame.
+As a queer filmmaker, her work feels like an invitation to explore identity as something that flickers, shifts, resists containment.
 Watching Hammer taught me that the gaze isn’t just about what you capture; it’s about what you refuse to flatten.

 Art vs. Artist: A Life Lived as Legacy